AfzalMansuri23/mini-jenkins-project/README.md

 # mini-jenkins-project
-This is a project  ti test and showcase my ci/cd pipeline usage in jenkins
+This is a project to test and showcase my ci/cd pipeline usage in jenkins